kevinsullivan/TMDE/README.md

 - Check to see that everything is working
   - Open the test.lean file (src/test/test_lean_mathlib.lean)
   - Check that the conditions described therein are satisfied.
--You may now work in and exit from VSCode as you wish.
+- You may now work in and exit from VSCode as you wish.
 VSCode will let you re-open this project when you're ready to work on it again.

 ## What you have wrought